dominictarr/node/doc/api/tls.markdown

   - `ciphers`: A string describing the ciphers to use or exclude.

-    To mitigate [BEAST attacks] it is recommended that you use this option in conjunction with the `honorCipherOrder` option described below to prioritize the non-CBC cipher.
+    To mitigate [BEAST attacks] it is recommended that you use this option in conjunction with the `honorCipherOrder` option described below to prioritize the non-CBC cipher.

     Defaults to `ECDHE-RSA-AES128-SHA256:AES128-GCM-SHA256:RC4:HIGH:!MD5:!aNULL:!EDH`.